UTSSA asks student activists to sign declaration amid continuing tensions - Honi Soit

 This incident is the latest in a series of clashes between President Aidan O’Rourke (Labor Unity) and the UTSSA Executive, and activist collectives at UTS.
 Notably, O’Rourke has previously been accused of censoring the Education Action Group and recently called security on two students who interrupted him to ask to hear his President’s Report.

 The UTSSA has imposed sanctions on a number of office-bearers, which include rescinding swipe access and refusing access to Association spaces and expenditure.
-The affected portfolios include Education Officer, Ethnocultural Officers, Environmental Convenors, Wom*n’s Officer and Queer Convenors.
+The affected portfolios include Education Officer, Ethnocultural Officers, Environmental Convenors, Women’s Officer and Queer Convenors.

 The declaration, which was sent to affected office-bearers in line with a motion passed in Council, states that a signatory’s failure to conduct themselves in accordance with the by-laws, Constitution and Code of Conduct of the UTSSA would “result in the removal of privileges including swipe access to the Association Office, Collective expenditure, and room bookings.”